anezkaklust/garsoft/README.md

 art -c evd3D.fcl readoutsim.root
 ```

-Reconstrution job for TOAD is not yet utilized.
-For ND-GAr, this can be run as:
+Reconstrution job for TOAD consisting of hit clustering can be run as:

 ```
 art -c recojob.fcl readoutsim.root